spacetelescope/jdaviz/docs/installation.rst

 If you encounter problems while following these installation instructions, please consult :ref:`known installation issues <known_issues_installation>`.

-You may want to consider installing ``jdaviz`` in a virtual or conda environment to avoid version conflicts with other packages you may have installed.
+You may want to consider installing ``jdaviz`` in a new virtual or conda environment to avoid version conflicts with other packages you may have installed.

 Quick Installation